 - Go Custom Lite: $3999 (One-time payment, partial custom design)

 - Go Custom: $6999 (One-time payment, fully custom design)

 Each plan comes with a lifetime license, full source code, and 1-year free technical support.
 The only drawback that we’ve found in Yo!Kart is that there are no free themes.

-Before you get started with Yo!Kart to build your multi-vendor marketplace, you can book a demo to understand the system capabilities.
+Before you get started with Yo!Kart to build your multi-vendor marketplace, you can book a demo to understand the system’s capabilities.

-Here we have our third-pick, which is a combination of both standalone and subscription-based service.
+Here we have our third-pick, a combination of standalone and subscription-based service.
 It’s also an all-in-one platform for digital business and has been the go-to solution over this last decade.